 Let's face it.
 Weight loss is difficult.
-Many of my patients want instant success and I hate to be the bearer of bad news, but diet change, body positivity, and a good relationship with food just doesn't happen overnight (although I wish it did!).
-It's a slow progression, BUT what's different is it's a sustainable one meaning that this journey is the LAST time you have to do this because hopefully with the right tools from your Registered Dietitian Nutritionist you can make changes that are realistic and last you a lifetime.
+Many of our patients want instant success and I hate to be the bearer of bad news, but diet change, body positivity, and a good relationship with food just doesn't happen overnight (although I wish it did!).
+It's a slow and steady process if done correctly.
+You want weight loss to be different than the rest of the fad diet attempts.
+Why?
+Because adherence is the greatest predictor of weight loss success.
+A sustainable weight loss journey, meaning something you can stick to, should be the LAST weight loss attempt because hopefully, with the right tools from your Registered Dietitian Nutritionist you can make changes that are realistic and last you a lifetime.

-Many times I get patients in my office and the first thing we start working on is a concept called Mindful Eating.
-It may or may not be something you've heard of before.
-Basically part this concept focuses on really tuning in and listening to your body during a meal.
+Nine out of ten times I get patients in my office and the first thing we start working on is a concept called Mindful Eating.
+It may, or may not be something you've heard of before.
+Basically, part this concept focuses on really tuning in and listening to your body before, during, and after a meal.
 There are other concepts within mindful eating that are wonderful as well, but I'm just going to focus on this part of it for this article.

-Did you grow up with the saying "Finish what's on your plate, there are starving children out there!"
+Did you grow up with the saying "Finish what's on your plate, there are starving children out there!" or "If you finish this THEN you get to have dessert."
 Many of us did.
 The problem with this is that many of us have spent our whole lives ignoring our hunger and satiety cues.
-It's almost a praised thing if you eat your entire plate of food.
-Ever hear at a restaurant "Wow, you cleaned the plate that's awesome!" ......Sigh.
+It starts as early as when we're newborns/toddlers when parents continue to force milk and/or food when the baby is turning away... think about it.
+Fascinating!
+Furthermore, it's almost a praised concept in our culture if you eat your entire plate of food.
+Ever hear at a restaurant, "Wow, you cleaned the plate that's awesome!" ......Sigh.
 Positive reinforcement for feeling like a stuffed turkey on thanksgiving.
 That makes NO sense when you start to think about it!

-It takes a while to break habits, but one thing you can start incorporating into your meal times is this concept of mindful eating.
+Although, it takes a while to break habits, one simple goal you can start incorporating into your meal times is this concept of mindful eating.
+It takes practice, but it is well worth it to hep with overall portion control without the help of measuring cups and scales.
 Let's start listening to our internal mechanism that we were born with.
 By using it we won't have to start counting calories, weighing our food, measuring, and all of that lovely stuff people hate to do.
-Instead I challenge you to really start listening to your body, because we often ignore it especially if we have a tasty food in front of us!
+Instead, I challenge you to really start listening to your body, because we often ignore it especially if we have a tasty food in front of us!

 So Jackie how will this help with weight loss?